ViswasS/GDP_Group_02/README.md

 * Improves patient privacy by running AI models on-device, maintaining sensitive information secure.

 * Supports public health through facilitation of early detection of skin conditions and possible outbreak trends.
+  100% of your text is likely AI-generated

+**Scalability Considerations**
+Patient Growth: Firestore and Storage are designed to automatically scale, effortlessly accommodating thousands of users.
+Plus, with React Native, you can achieve cross-platform scalability without a hitch.

+Doctor Portal: This system allows multiple users to log in at the same time while ensuring secure access.
+The Role-Based Access Control (RBAC) feature also sets the stage for future multi-clinic operations.

+Data Scaling: Firebase Storage is great for handling large uploads, thanks to its compression and lifecycle rules.
+You can even archive older reports to keep costs down.

+Performance: With on-device AI, you can expect responses in under ten seconds without putting a strain on the server.
+Caching and offline mode further enhance reliability, especially in areas with low bandwidth.